 Medical Care for South Sudanese Refugees

 After a failed alleged coup in 2013 that resulted in the deaths of approximately 1,000 people in Juba, fighting quickly broke out around South Sudan between the South Sudanese government headed by the Dinka tribe and the government opposition headed by the Nuer Tribe.
-Fighting in 2016 resurfaced tensions, causing thousands more to flee for safety and disrupting farming and food supply.
+Ethnic fighting in 2016 resurfaced tensions, causing thousands more to flee for safety and disrupting farming and food supply.
 In early 2017, the nation was declared to be in a state of famine.

 Centers are facing severe challenges in basic health services.

 Refugee camps in Uganda are full of refugees, mostly women and children, fleeing from South Sudan.
 The United Nations High Commissioner for Refugees asked Medical Teams International to provide medicines and doctors for new camps right now so more refugees can survive.